 As fall approaches, Jews throughout the world prepare for a unique ten-day period of prayer, self-examination, fasting, and repentance.
-It is time for Rosh HaShana and Yom Kippur, often referred to as the Jewish New Year or the High Holy Days: Rosh HaShanah and Yom Kippur.
-Find out more about the high holy days here http://urj.org/holidays/highholidays/
+It is time for Rosh HaShana and Yom Kippur, often referred to as the Jewish New Year or the High Holy Days.

 SELICHOT is a short but very moving service where the familiar High Holy Day melodies and prayers are heard for the first time.
 We listen to the sounding of the shofar and we change our Torah covers from their usual colorful mantles to the pure white mantles reflective of the High Holy Day season.
 Selichot services are traditionally held at midnight.
-At Temple Israel, we begin our evening at 8pm with a guest speaker, film or program, enjoy a dessert reception, then gather for prayer at 9:30pm.
+At Temple Israel, we begin our evening at 7:30pm with a guest speaker, film or program, followed by a dessert reception.
+We gather for prayer at 9:00pm.

-TASHLICH, held the late afternoon of Rosh HaShanah, is the ancient custom of symbolically casting away your transgressions by throwing bread crumbs into a body of water.
-We celebrate Tashlich at Oak Grove Park with a very short service and a “bring your own” picnic.
+TASHLICH, held in the late afternoon of Rosh HaShanah, is the ancient custom of symbolically casting away your transgressions by throwing bread crumbs into a body of water.
+We celebrate Tashlich at Micke Grove Park with a very short service and a “bring your own” picnic dinner.
 This is a great time to visit with family and friends and is a wonderful opportunity for families with children to play and connect with one another.
 The entrance fee to the park changes periodically.
 Visit Micke Grove for the most up to date info.

-YOM KIPPUR is honored with services on Erev Yom Kippur, Yom Kippur Morning, a Children’s Service in the early afternoon, Afternoon Service & Meditation, Yizkor and Neilah (Closing Service).
-We are especially proud of our Afternoon Service & Meditation and our Yizkor services which were created by our Rabbi, Cantorial Soloist, and Educator.
-The service uses modern language, inspirational readings, beautiful music and time for reflection to gently guides us through the challenges of reflection, renewal and rememberance.
+YOM KIPPUR is honored with services on Erev Yom Kippur, Yom Kippur Morning, a Children’s Service in the early afternoon, an Afternoon Service & Meditation, Yizkor and Neilah (Closing Service).
+We are especially proud of our Yom Kippur prayer books which were created by our Rabbi, Cantorial Soloist, and Educator.
+The service uses modern language, inspirational readings, beautiful music and time for reflection to gently guides us through the challenges of reflection, renewal and remembrance.
 Yom Kippur services are followed by a communal break fast.

 During the High Holy Day period, we ask that all those attending have tickets.
 (This is the only time of year that tickets are required to attend services.)
 The tickets are both a security measure and a way to insure that we have sufficient seating for all those who wish to attend.
 Tickets will be automatically mailed to temple members.
 Non-members may contact the office for ticket information.

-Please contact the Temple Office for tickets and additional details.
+Please contact the office for tickets and additional details.